 These beautiful floor to ceiling yellow drapes add a pop of colour to this otherwise neutral living room.

 And, finally, the yellow bench on our front porch is just what it needed to waken up the space.

 We’re waiting for the flooring to be installed before we decide on the final wall colour.
-After seeing these photos, my clients love the yellow, but they’re still up in the air about putting the colour on the walls or using it for accessories.
+After seeing these photos, my clients love the yellow, but they’re still up in the air about putting the colour on the walls or using it for decor instead.

 For more colour inspiration, check out some of my favourite front door colours.

 What do you think?
 Could you live with yellow on your walls or do you prefer a few pops here and there?
-Do you have any favourite yellow paint colors?
+Do you have any favourite yellow paint colours?
 I’d love to know!